-by E. Patricia Dennison, Stuart Eydmann, Annie Lyell, Michael Lynch and Simon Stronach
+by E Patricia Dennison, Stuart Eydmann, Annie Lyell, Michael Lynch & Simon Stronach

 Painting the Town: Scottish Urban History in Art displays a stunning visual record of contemporary images of Scotland’s towns and townspeople before photography.
 Over 200 paintings, engravings, sketches, view maps and maps of eighty towns, many never seen before, together with expert commentary, offer a unique insight into the changing lifestyle and townscapes of Scotland.
 The book features the paintings of well-known artists, such as Charles Cordiner, Alexander Nasmyth and Alexander Carse, as well as less familiar works, chosen for what they reveal rather than who composed them.
 As such, the illustrations feature local artists as well as visitors from England, Ireland, Germany, Italy and the Netherlands.